 The Leadership Cultivation Committee is energized by the talent in our congregation, and we look forward to finding out what passions and vision you would like to bring to a leadership role in our church.
 For more information, please contact Pam Shockley-Zalabak, Chair of the Leadership Cultivation Committee, or reach out to any LCC member.

-If this interests you, we invite you to either talk with a member of the LCC for more information complete the Statement of Interest form (link below).
+If you are interested in being a part of the leadership of FCC, we invite you to either talk with a member of the LCC for more information complete the Statement of Interest form (link below).

 Statement of Interest (click to download)